Wellesley Island

-Wellesley Island in Jefferson County, New York, United States is partially in the Town of Orleans and partially in the Town of Alexandria.
+Wellesley Island is an island in Jefferson County, New York, the island is partially in the Town of Orleans and partially in the Town of Alexandria.

 History

-The island was named Wells Island but during his 1815 survey of the US-Canada border renamed by Captain William Fitzwilliam Owen to the current name to honor Arthur Wellesley, 1st Duke of Wellington.
+The island was originally named Wells Island.
+During the 1815 survey of the US-Canada border by Captain William Fitzwilliam Owen, the island was renamed to its current name to honor Arthur Wellesley, 1st Duke of Wellington.
 Several prominent points in and around the island were named after the Duke's victorious battles.
 None of those names stuck.
 The large bay around which the island folds is called Lake of the Isles, not Lake Waterloo.

 Geography

 The island is located 44°19′N 76°00′W in the St. Lawrence River, which surrounds Wellesley Island on three sides.
 The island bounds an internal body of water, the Lake of the Isles, which nearly doubles its waterfront.
 The easternmost peninsula of the island lies across the Upper (American) Narrows from the Village of Alexandria Bay.

 An arterial highway, Interstate 81, crosses Wellesley Island.
 Five segments composing the Thousand Islands International Bridge link the island to the opposite shores of the river.
-One of the bridges crosses a narrow channel, the International Rift, which separates Wellesley Island in the United States from Hill Island in the United Counties of Leeds and Grenville, Ontario, Canada.
+One of the bridges crosses a narrow channel, the International Rift, which separates Wellesley Island in the United States from Hill Island in the township of Leeds and the Thousand Islands, Ontario, Canada.
 The United States border-crossing facility at the port of entry is located on the northeastern part of the island.

-Wellesley, one of the largest of the Thousand Islands in the St. Lawrence River, is home to a growing number of full-time residents.
+Wellesley, one of the largest of the Thousand Islands in the St. Lawrence River.
 Population increases dramatically during the summer months.
 The island has two State Parks, a nature center, and three golf courses.
 Located on its southern tip is Thousand Island Park, listed on the National Register of Historic Places in 1982.
 In addition to Interstate 81, which connects two portions of the Thousand Islands Bridge, Jefferson County Routes 100 and 191 serve the island.